SkylineCommunications/dataminer-docs/connector-help/connector_help/Ereca_Broadcast_NetRacer_-_2Rx.md

 ## About

-An automatically generated driver by the **Ereca Broadcast NetRacer**, range 1.0.0.x representing a single card.
+An automatically generated connector by the **Ereca Broadcast NetRacer**, range 1.0.0.x representing a single card.
 Unlike the web interface, only the receiver parameters are displayed.

 ### Product Info